eduardonunesp/meroboto-weather-sensor/README.md

 meroboto-weather-sensor
 ========

-A weather sensor fot meroboto
+A weather sensor for meroboto